greiginsydney/captureKNX/README.md

 ## Limitations / Restrictions

 - The direct-connection to the KNX bus means it can only capture the Telegrams seen on that network Line.
-This will prevent it from seeing all traffic in a multi-area or multi-line network.
+This will prevent it from seeing all traffic in a multi-area or multi-line network (without extra configuration).
 - It's not an off-the-shelf product.
 You buy the components and build it yourself - but there's heaps of documentation here to help you.
 - Every telegram to a known Group Address is captured, however it only currently decodes the most commonly-used DPT types.
 (This is expected to evolve over time).
 - (Currently) English-only, and hasn't been tested in any other languages.
 Contributions welcome!
+- Untested with KNX Secure.

 ## Software architecture